-Be like a marathon runner in love even when tired.
-Don't stop till the finish line.
-When the weather is pleasant it's easy.
-True love never fails.
+Love is a marathon runner who no matter how tired, exhausted, no matter the weather doesn't stop till the finish line.
+There are many people who run while the weather is pleasant.
+There are others willing to run if there is honor and acclaim attached to the race.
+But love, true love never fails.
 Love doesn't stop when it gets inconvenient.
 Love pays up front and demands no guarantees.

-You will probably at some point find yourself running out of love.
+You will probably at some point find yourself out of love.

 Recently I faced the sprint like nature of my capacity for love.

-After some sweet times of investing my life in a young friend they fell off the map.
+After a particularly sweet time of investing my life in a young friend they fell off the map.
 No calls, no evidence they were still alive.
 It was as if they'd died.
 I was confused.
-I determined that even if I never saw them again, I would commit to love them for the rest of my life.
+I made a determination that even if I never saw them again, I would commit to love them for the rest of my life.
 I missed them terribly.
-Eventually they reappeared, and then they disappeared again.
-(I am starting to realize this might be a cyclical pattern).